Basis-Theory/basistheory-go/docs/ApplicationsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiApplicationsGetByKeyRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetByKeyRequest struct via the builder pattern

 ### Return type